-NOW INC. PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS ON MAY 24, 2017

-The undersigned hereby appoints Daniel Molinaro and Raymond Chang or either of them with full power of substitution, the proxy or proxies of the undersigned to attend the Annual Meeting of Stockholders of NOW Inc. to be held on Wednesday, May 24, 2017, and any adjournments thereof, and to vote the shares of stock that the signer would be entitled to vote if personally present as indicated on the reverse side and, at their discretion, on any other matters properly brought before the meeting, and any adjournments thereof, all as set forth in the April 14, 2017 proxy statement.

-This proxy is solicited on behalf of the board of directors of NOW Inc. The shares represented by this proxy will be voted as directed by the Stockholder.
-If no direction is given when the duly executed proxy is returned, such shares will be voted in accordance with the recommendations of the board of directors FOR all director nominees (Proposal 1), FOR the ratification of the independent auditors (Proposal 2) and FOR the approval of the compensation of our named executive officers (Proposal 3).

-The undersigned acknowledges receipt of the April 14, 2017 Notice of Annual Meeting and the Proxy Statement, which more particularly describes the matters referred to herein.
+NOW INC. PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS ON MAY 23, 2018 undersigned to attento vote the shares of ereby appoints Daniel Molinaro and Raymond Chang or either of them with full power of substitution, the proxy or proxies of the nd the Annual Meeting of Stockholders of NOW Inc. to be held on Wednesday, May 23, 2018, and any adjournments thereof, and f stock that the signer would be entitled to vote if personally present as indicated on the reverse side and, at their discretion, on any orly brought before the meeting, and any adjournments thereof, all as set forth in the April 13, 2018 proxy statement.
+Stockholder.
+If no recommendations ited on behalf of the board of directors of NOW Inc. The shares represented by this proxy will be voted as directed by the direction is given when the duly executed proxy is returned, such shares will be voted in accordance with the of the board of directors FOR all director nominees (Proposal 1), FOR the ratification of the independent auditors FOR the approval of the compensation of our named executive officers (Proposal 3).
+The undersigned ac the matters referred sknowledges receipt of the April 13, 2018 Notice of Annual Meeting and the Proxy Statement, which more particularly describes to herein.